-In the recent years we joined the campaign #Whomademyclothes as a part of the annual Fashion Revolution Week, focusing on social sustainability for all textile workers around the world, who make our clothes.
+In recent years, we have joined the #Whomademyclothes, which is part of the annual Fashion Revolution Week.
+This week focuses on social sustainability, including all the textile workers around the world who make all of everyone’s clothes.

 Meet three of the employees making your SISSEL EDELBO clothes

 Vanita has been working with SISSEL EDELBO since 2014.
 She plays a vital part in the process of style development and choosing saris.
 She is in charge of sourcing all materials needed for producing our sustainable product.
 Vinita also helps getting our goods delivered to Denmark and has all dialogue with freight agencies.

 Vanita is a modern Indian woman, who despite being married and the mother to a daughter, has chosen to keep working.
 She is ambitious and highly respected among colleagues and co-workers.
 Vinita loves working with SISSEL EDELBO, and she likes that the brand is founded by two women.

 Mansingh is a vital employee with varied tasks and great responsibility.
 He assists buying and calculating prices for saris.
 He is in charge for the production of our upcycled clothes, and he makes sure we get all sales samples as well as the entire final production of both clothes and accessories.

 People close to him call him Manu.
 He is the father of three and lives in a small village together with his family.
 Manu has developed good English skills over the years, and he is always up for giving a lift on his scooter to find souvenirs.
 Manu loves the fashion industry.
 He meets many different people from various cultures, which he finds interesting.
 On a day choosing saris alongside Manu, you always have many good and deep conversations.